jngutteridge/hugo-jackgutts-blog/content/posts/002-grief-by-polar-bites.md

 ---
-title: "‘Grief’ by Polar Bites"
+title: ‘Grief’ by Polar Bites
 date: 2023-03-16
-tags: ["Alternative rock", "Songwriting"]
+tags:
-category: "Music"
+  - Alternative rock
+  - Songwriting
+categories:
+  - Music
 ---
 In 2019 after a long absence from songwriting, I spat out a couple of tracks.
 I had recorded [a cover of ‘Revolution’ by The Beatles](https://soundcloud.com/jackgutts/revolution-the-beatles) in the style of [Biffy Clyro covering Franz Ferdinand](https://www.youtube.com/watch?v=OnrS2Fy5jgc).
 To call the track far-fetched would be an understatement.
 I wanted to reuse some of the motifs.
 The resulting song was ‘Tone Control’.